faulhat/riecalc/README.md

 Then, to run the graphing calculator:
 ```
-./rcalc -g
+./rcalc
 ```

-To instead run a simple repl version of the calculator, exclude the `-g` flag.
+To instead run a simple repl version of the calculator, use the `-r` flag.
 To run the test suite, use the `-t` flag.

 ## Expression notation